Ruth Davidson Hahn

 Lincoln, NE

-One the highlights of Ruth’s choreographic career was her collaboration with dancer Mikhail Baryshnikov, creating a solo for the national tour of his evening of dance Solos with Piano or Not, 2003, and having him perform this work as a guest artist with RDH&Co at the Lied Center for the Performing Arts in that same year.
-Ruth has also enjoyed guest teaching and choreographic projects with the University of Nebraska, Lincoln, Dance Program, one of which she brought the dance students to perform her choreography as part of the Inside/Out Series at the Jacob’s Pillow Dance Festival.
-Ruth was the resident choreographer for Millennial Arts Productions, a multimedia company in NYC dedicated to creating large productions of oratorios.
-Her credits include but are not limited to choreographing Igor Stravinsky’s Pulcinella (1997), George Frideric Handel’s Esther aside the Jean Racine play of Esther (1998), and Handel’s Messiah (1999).
+A highlight of Ruth’s choreographic career was her collaboration with dancer Mikhail Baryshnikov, creating a solo for the national tour of his evening of dance Solos with Piano or Not (2003), and having him perform this work as a guest artist with her company at the Lied Center for the Performing Arts in that same year.
+Ruth also served as the resident choreographer for Millennial Arts Productions, a New York City-based multimedia company dedicated to creating productions of oratorios staged with singers, live orchestras, and a dance theater ensemble.
+Her choreographic credits with the company include Igor Stravinsky’s Pulcinella (1997), George Frederic Handel’s Esther alongside Jean Racine’s play Esther (1998), and Handel’s Messiah (1999).